Symplectic geometry and spectral properties of classical and quantum coupled angular momenta: Symplectic invariants in the case

 So we see that in order to derive the first terms in the Taylor series invariant, the first step is to compute linear Eliasson coordinates at the focus-focus critical point $m_0$.
 For this purpose, working with general parameters $R_1$ and $R_2$ leads to very complicated expressions, so it is better to fix their values once and for all.
-Here we choose

-because it simplifies the computations, but one could fix any other values and apply the following method.
-For our choice of parameters, the symplectic form is
+Here we choose $R_1 = 1, R_2 = 5/2$ because it simplifies the computations, but one could fix any other values and apply the following method.
+For our choice of parameters, the symplectic form and $J, H$ read